 Paragraph 60.40 provides instructions for the preparation and submission of required accounting reports FR 612 and FR 892.

-3. Refer to paragraph 30.05 for accounting for any environmental remediation costs, such as asbestos abatement, should be approved by the RBOPS Accounting Policy and Operations Section.
+3. Refer to paragraph 30.05 for accounting for any environmental remediation costs, such as asbestos abatement, because they should be approved by the RBOPS Accounting Policy and Operations Section.
 Return to text